 - It provides your dog with dietary fiber.
-Fiber-packed dog food helps keep your four-footer’s digestive system regular, leading to firmer poops and better nutrient absorption.
+Fiber-packed dog foods help keep your four-footer’s digestive system regular, leading to firmer poops and better nutrient absorption.

 - It’s an excellent source of carbohydrates.
 Carbohydrates are an important source of energy and fiber in dog food.
-Quinoa is a good source of carbs without the link to DCM, like potatoes or legumes.
+Quinoa is a good source of carbs which hasn’t been specifically linked to DCM.

 - It’s gluten-free.
 Dogs who are gluten intolerant or allergic can safely eat quinoa.